 Results are also not permanent and typically require maintenance and upkeep.

-To minimize risk and maximize results with any procedure, it’s important to work with a board-certified dermatologist or plastic surgeon who has extensive experience with these techniques.
+With any procedure, to minimize risk and maximize results, it’s important to work with a board certified dermatologist or plastic surgeon who has extensive experience with these techniques.

 Nonsurgical cosmetic treatments offer natural-looking results, are cost-effective, have fewer risks, and require minimal downtime compared with surgical facelifts.
 They can be an effective option for: